Compton, Prostitution, AIDS Education & Dismissal

 Our client pulled into the motel parking lot and was told to go a certain room (called a “take down room” by vice cops).
 He did so.
 As he entered the room, deputies arrested him.

-Our client accepted the deal and attended the class, plus underwent the AIDS test.
-Greg returned to court about six weeks later with documentation from the client showing he was tested for AIDS and attended the AIDS prevention class.
+Our client accepted the deal and attended the class, plus underwent the HIV and AIDS test.
+Greg returned to court about six weeks later with documentation from the client showing he was tested for HIV and AIDS and attended the AIDS prevention class.
 The District Attorney then dismissed the complaint.

 Our client did not even enter a not guilty plea.